vmwarelab/cci/Opencart/README.md

 - CCI Documentation: https://bit.ly/3UNKKXW

 ## What Is OpenCart?
 Opencart is an easy to-use, powerful, Open Source online store management program that can manage multiple online stores from a single back-end.
 Administrative area simply by filling in forms and clicking Save.
 There are many professionally-written extensions available to customize the store to your needs.

 For more details, check https://www.opencart.com/

 ## OpenCart Application Architecture

 ![Alt text](open%20cart%20cci.png)

+We will be deploying a two tier Opencart Application where the backend Database is a MySQL Virtual Machine running on vsphere provisioned using the vSphere with Tanzu VM Service and the frontend using the bitnami

 ## Prerequisites